Drug Scheduling: Understanding the Basics

 Scheduled Medicines in Order

-There are 10 categories (known as ‘schedules’) of medicine, classified in descending order of legislative controls.
+There are 10 categories (known as ‘Schedules’) of medicine, classified in descending order of legislative controls.

 Each category has its own rules for how the medicine or poison should be labelled, sold, bought, stored and disposed of.
-These categories also inform whether a prescription is needed to buy that particular medicine (Healthdirect 2020).
+These categories also inform whether a prescription is needed to buy that particular medicine (Healthdirect 2022).

 Note: Most medicines are in Schedules 2, 3, 4 or 8.
+Schedules 5, 6 and 7 mostly comprise chemicals used for domestic, agricultural and industrial purposes (TGA 2020).

 Schedule 1